 How to Choose the Best Low-Code Platform

 Not every low-code platform is built to solve the same problem.
-Some shine at visual design, others at process automation, and a growing few are tackling orchestration, microservices, and AI agent logic.
+Some shine at visual design, others at process automation, system integration, or agentic orchestration.
 That’s why selecting a low-code platform isn’t just a matter of checking off features.
-It’s about understanding what kind of development each tool is built for.
+It’s about understanding what kind of development each tool is built for, how much architectural control your team needs, and how the platform will behave as complexity grows.

 To make that evaluation easier, here’s a comparative overview of the six types of low-code platforms we explored, summarizing what they’re best suited for and what trade-offs to expect.